top of page

 When WLKC was sold and moved its operation to Jacksonville in 1990, Lola continued on the air locally on our 2000-watt daytime Christian radio station WECC AM 1190, often calling it the little station with the Almighty Power!

+In 2002 when WECC signed on 24 hours/day with 30,000 watts on FM 89.3, Lola continued her program as “The Sunday Morning Gospel Hostess”, until her retirement in 2013.
+Lola was also respected (and sometimes feared, with, “it’s my way or the hallway”) 🙂 by countless teens as a long-time daily substitute teacher at Camden County High School!
 She was a Christian radio pioneer, a dear friend, and much loved by her radio family, touching and encouraging thousands of listeners over the air during several decades of service.

-–Previous Post after Sister Lola’s Retirement in 2013.
+Post after Sister Lola’s Retirement in 2013

-Jim Ferguson has been a friend and brother in Christ for decades, and a partner with his technical skills and experience to help keep The Lighthouse shining for so many years!
-Jim had successfully battled several health challenges over the years, and last week appeared to have once again survived major cardiac surgery.
-I spoke with Jim last week and he sounded his usual robust and optimistic self with an enthusiasm for life, his family, his Savior, and his future!
-From a couple decades ago, to just a couple weeks ago, Jim has always been faithful to serve, repairing control boards, transmitters, antennas, and much more to help keep His light shining at WECC!
-We will miss Jim’s engineering expertise, but more so we’ll miss his friendship, fellowship, and, his rich and dramatic voice, whether singing Handel’s Messiah, reading a technical schematic for a lightning arrester, or his warm proclamation of, Shalommmm!!!
-Jim will be greatly missed, and our prayers join many others for Pam, his wife of 45 years, and their children and other loved ones, but we know Jim’s absence from the body, is to be in the presence of the Risen Christ, and we will see him again!
+Jim Ferguson passed away Saturday June 8, 2019.
+Jim Ferguson was a friend and brother in Christ for decades, and a partner with his technical skills and experience to help keep The Lighthouse WECC shining for so many years!
+Jim had enthusiasm for life, his family, his Savior, and his future!
+For a couple decades, Jim was faithful to serve, repairing control boards, transmitters, antennas, and much more to help keep His light shining at WECC!
+We miss Jim’s engineering expertise, but more so we miss his friendship, fellowship, and, his rich and dramatic voice, whether singing Handel’s Messiah, reading a technical schematic for a lightning arrester, or his warm proclamation of, Shalommmm!!!
+Jim is greatly missed, but we know Jim’s absence from the body, is to be in the presence of the Risen Christ, and we will see him again!

-JEFFERSON G. BROCK
+REMEMBERING JEFFERSON G. BROCK

+Jeff Brock was one of the finest consulting engineers on the planet.
 Jeff Brock was Vice-President of the St. Simons Island Broadcast Consulting Firm, Graham Brock, Inc., as a partner with our friend Stu Graham.
 Stu introduced us to Jeff in 2001 to provide us with some technical consulting and counsel regarding our FCC Construction Permit to build WECC-FM.
 We had only one year remaining on our 3-year permit to build the new FM, and were needing a miracle to get it built or loose the FCC permit.
 We’d hoped Jeff could provide expertise on how we could still get the station on the air in time.
 However, Jeff, upon his first glance at our initial plans, observed that most of our signal would be covering the Okefenokee swamp, and then said, in a seemingly emotionless, yet charming dry manner that only Jeff could, “you don’t want to build that.”
 Our hearts more than sank!
 But, it was just a couple of weeks later that Jeff called Vickie and I to his office where he revealed his amazing plan that would vastly improve our signal to reach from Jacksonville, to Brunswick, to Waycross, and still cover the swamp!

 We are forever grateful that God connected us with this excellent and gifted engineer, whose vision and skill served to advance the ministry of God’s Word, and helped this Lighthouse to shine His Light much further!